Welding joint: J-joints

-Single-J butt welds are when one piece of the weld is in the shape of a J that easily accepts filler material and the other piece is square.
-A J-groove is formed either with special cutting machinery or by grinding the joint edge into the form of a J. Although a J-groove is more difficult and costly to prepare than a V-groove, a single J-groove on metal between a half an inch and three quarters of an inch thick provides a stronger weld that requires less filler material.
+Single-J butt welds are when one piece of the weld is shaped like a J that easily accepts filler material and the other piece is square.
+A J-groove is formed either with special cutting machinery or by grinding the joint edge into the form of a J. Although a J-groove is more difficult and costly to prepare than a V-groove, a single J-groove on metal between a half an inch and three-quarters of an inch thick provides a stronger weld that requires less filler material.
 Double-J butt welds have one piece that has a J shape from both directions and the other piece is square.

 U-joints

 Single-U butt welds are welds that have both edges of the weld surface shaped like a J, but once they come together, they form a U. Double-U joints have a U formation on both the top and bottom of the prepared joint.
 U-joints are the most expensive edge to prepare and weld.
-They are usually used on thick base metals where a V-groove would be at such an extreme angle, that it would cost too much to fill.
+They are usually used on thick base metals where a V-groove would be at such an extreme angle that it would cost too much to fill.